Couple loses home, business twice to Oregon wildfires

 “We bought some greenhouses up there (in Bonanza) and that’s where I’ve been keeping bees for these last five years,” Reid said.

-After the Almeda Fire, Reid and Day relocated to Klamath County after losing most of their belongings to be closer to the apiary in Bonanza.
+After the Almeda fire, Reid and Day relocated to Klamath County to be closer to the apiary in Bonanza.
 Reid continued to operate Valhalla Organics, where she sells pickles and jam at a farmer’s market store in downtown Klamath Falls.

 “This would’ve been our fifth season operating up there,” Reid said.
 “We built that place from scratch.
 “It was nothing but wild land when we got there.”